Skip to main content

 Distributed Trust

-In some cases, Attesters are individuals that attest to the validity of claims made by Claimers.
-Nevertheless, in most cases multiple Attesters group together to build up trust in a brand.
-In this way, Verifiers no longer need to trust each and every Attester individually; they can put trust in the brand as a whole, which in return ensures that all Attesters working for this brand are credible.
+Sometimes, Attesters are individuals that attest to the validity of claims made by Claimers.
+However, usually multiple Attesters group together to build up trust in a brand.
+In this way, Verifiers no longer need to trust each and every Attester individually.
+They can put trust in the brand as a whole, which in return ensures that all Attesters working for this brand are credible.
 Such a brand can be organized in many different ways.
 The KILT protocol provides mechanisms to form such brands on the blockchain.

 There are two ways for Attesters to create groups and build an organization.
-The first is by creating a Delegation Hierarchy, which provides a very basic and traditional hierarchical structure.
-The second option is a Virtual Credential Organization (VCO), which is not yet implemented in KILT.
-Virtual Credential Organizations will be more flexible and will be able to support more decentralized use cases than Delegation Hierarchies.
+The first is by creating a Delegation Hierarchy, which provides a basic and traditional hierarchical structure.
+The second option is a Virtual Credential Organization (VCO), which isn't yet implemented in KILT.
+VCOs will be more flexible and able to support more decentralized use cases than Delegation Hierarchies.

 Delegation Hierarchies organize their members in a traditional hierarchical structure, and are modeled as a Tree data structure, also shown in the graph below.
-Everyone in KILT can create a new hierarchy and immediately become the only member of the newly created organization.
-Not only is the creator the only member of the organization, they are also the root of the hierarchy, meaning that the creator will have full control over the whole hierarchy.
+Everyone can use KILT to create a new hierarchy and immediately become the only member of the newly created organization.
+Not only is the creator the only member of the organization, they're also the root of the hierarchy.
+This means that the creator has full control over the whole hierarchy.

 Example hierarchyExample hierarchy